mboutmart/Tokens/README.md

 It manages users and tokens.
 There is one pre-created admin user.
 The admin user can create other users.
 Users (admin or not) can create new tokens and refresh existing unexpired tokens.

-Tokens have an expiration date, set to 60 seconds passed their creation date.
+Token expiration date is set to 60 seconds after creation or refresh date.

 ### Specification ###